d-grossman/videofacesummary/README.md

 2. Select a chip vectorization technique to run on the media
 3. (optional) Resolve the output into a reference set of unique faces and when/where they appeared

+Instructions for building and running the containers for each technique can be found in the associated repository folder.

 ## Face Detection Techniques
 1. dlib_detect - Based on the dlib library's facial landmarks models
 2. mtcnn_detect - Based on the Multi Task CNN algorithm
 3. tinyface_detect - Based on the TinyFace algorithm

+Output of the Face Detection Techniques is a pickle file for each video or image.
+The pickle files contains a list of bounding boxes for detected faces found in the video or image.

 ## Chip Vectorization Techniques
 1. resnet50_vector - Make vectors from chips using resnet50 model
 2. facenet_tf_vector - Make vectors from chips using the FaceNet algorithm via Tensorflow
 3. openface_vector - Make vectors from chips using the FaceNet algorithm via Torch

-Instructions for building and running the containers for each technique can be found in the associated repository folder
+Output of the Chip Vectorization Techniques is a pickle file for each video or image.
+The pickle file contains a dictionary of unique faces and when/where they appeared in the video or image.

+## (optional) Create a Reference Set of Unique Faces
-(optional) Resolving the output into a reference set of unique faces can be done by building the Dockerfile.process container and following the instructions below marked 'run the container to build a reference set of faces from processed media with custome parameters'.
+Resolving the output into a reference set of unique faces can be done by building the Dockerfile.process container and following the instructions below marked 'run the container to build a reference set of faces from processed media with custom parameters'.

 # *Video Processing container*